LeaSeep/MC_EnsembleCompletness/README.md

 We have completed long MD runs which were done over 10ns which are not included within the uploaded data set, as well as all Simulated Annelaing Runs, as well as the 500K MD run.
 Morever only PC1 to PC8 are given due to size restrictions.
 In case you have interest in such data email to leaseep@gmail.com and the full data will be provided.

 ## Purpose
-The primary purpose of supplied shinyApp is not only explore all sorts of comparisons done within the manuscript but also gives the user the freedom to choose any desired comparison plot potentially not shown.
-If you have any question on the usage pleasre refer to the help documents within help folder.
-If those cannot help you please feel free to contact me I'm happy to help!
+The primary purpose of supplied shinyApp is not only to explore all sorts of comparisons done within the manuscript but also gives the user the freedom to choose any desired comparison plot potentially not shown.
+If you have any question on the usage please refer to the help documents within help folder.
+If those cannot help you feel free to contact me I'm happy to help!